Johnny Flynn

-John Patrick Vivian Flynn (born 14 March 1983) is a British actor and singer-songwriter.
-He has starred as Dylan Witter in the Channel 4 and Netflix television sitcom Lovesick, and portrayed David Bowie in the film Stardust.
+Johnny Flynn (born 14 March 1983) is a British actor and musician.
+He starred as Dylan Witter in the Channel 4 and Netflix television sitcom Lovesick and is also known for his performances as David Bowie in the 2020 film Stardust; Mr. Knightley in the 2020 film Emma; and a young Nicholas Winton in the 2023 film One Life.

-Flynn is the lead singer and songwriter of the band Johnny Flynn & The Sussex Wit.
-He has released five studio albums, and soundtracks and live albums.
+Flynn is the lead singer and songwriter of the band Johnny Flynn & the Sussex Wit.
+He has released six studio albums, as well as soundtracks and live albums.
+He also composed and sang the theme song for the comedy series Detectorists.